As India polls today, high alert against naxals in Odisha, Telangana

 The police also held a review meeting and it was decided to step up vigil along the border areas to stop the entry of naxalites into Telangana.
 Combing operations are being conducted in several areas of both the states.

-The Intelligence Bureau has sounded a high alert and has warned that naxalites may try and carry out an attack during the elections.
+The Intelligence Bureau (IB) has sounded a high alert and has warned that naxalites may try and carry out an attack during the elections.
 Several such alerts have been issued in states that are naxal affected.